ansible/ansible-navigator/docs/faq.md

     console: false
 ```

-**Q: What is the order in which configuration settings are aplied?**
+**Q: What is the order in which configuration settings are applied?**

 The configuration system of ansible-navigator pulls in settings from various sources and applies them hierarchically in the following order (where the last applied changes are the most prevalent):